MicrochipTech/fpga-hls-examples/Training3/readme.md

 1. If you have not already, download a terminal emulator like PuTTY.
 We will use this to communicate with the Mi-V via UART.

-2. Connect the JTAG Programing Header from J18 and the USB cable from J12 on the PolarFire® board to your PC.
+2. Connect the USB cable from J12 on the PolarFire® board to your PC.

 3. Connect the HDMI cable from the PolarFire Video Kit (J2) to your external Monitor.